Brightspace/ifrau/README.md

 * `parentProvider`: function which will return the parent HTML element into which to insert the `IFRAME`
 * `endpoint`: URL of the free-range app endpoint (the `src` of the `IFRAME`)
 * `options`
 * `debug`: whether to enable console debugging, `false` by default
 * `resizeFrame`: whether the `IFRAME` should automatically resize to fit its content, `true` by default
 * `syncFont`: whether to allow client to automatically sync its font size with the host, `false` by default
 * `syncLang`: whether to allow client to automatically sync its language, timezone, internationalization, and OSLO settings with the host, `false` by default
 * `syncPageTitle`: whether the page title (in the `<head>` element) should be kept in sync automatically with the title of the FRA, `false` by default
 * `syncCssVariable`: whether css variables (in the `<head>` element) should be kept in sync automatically with the css variables of the FRA, `false` by default
+* `syncFlags`: whether to allow client to automatically sync its client registered feature flags with the host, `false` by default
 * `height`: sets the iframe to a certain height, also disables automatic resizing
 * `id`: sets the id of the iframe
 * `allowFullScreen`: whether the frame can be placed into full screen mode, `false` by default
 * `allowMicrophone`: whether the frame will allow access to the microphone, `false` by default
 * `allowCamera`: whether the frame will allow access to the camera, `false` by default
 * `allowScreenCapture`: whether the frame will allow access to record the screen, `false` by default
 * `allowEncryptedMedia`:  whether the frame will allow access to encrypted media, `false` by default
 * `allowAutoplay`:  whether the frame will allow access to autoplay, `false` by default

 Creating a Client is even simpler: